-This section covers each of the hop on hop off bus tours available in Copenhagen, providing details about how to purchase tickets, which services are included, and potentials to save money on admission.
+This section covers each of the hop-on-hop-off-bus tours available in Copenhagen, providing details about how to purchase tickets, which services are included, and potential ways to save money on admission.

 Their tour in Copenhagen includes 3 routes, 30 stops, and is provided in the following 11 languages: English, Danish, Swedish, Spanish, French, Italian, German, Chinese, Japanese, Polish and Russian.

 While on this hop on hop off bus tour, you can expect to see a variety of notable sites including the Royal Palace, Rosenborg Castle, City Hall Square, Frederiksberg Garden, Copenhagen Zoo, and more.